-Schumer proposes $25,000 “heroes” pay for frontline workers
+McConnell sets Senate showdown on virus aid payroll rescue

 Pelosi, D-Calif., last week also backed off her more sweeping proposals for an infrastructure package to put people back to work, focusing on the more immediate health care and economic needs.

-As governors plead for federal intervention to provide hard-hit hospitals in New York and elsewhere with vital medical ventilators, equipment and supplies, Senate Democratic leader Chuck Schumer called for a better-coordinated effort to care for the many sick people.

 This would be the fourth package from Congress since the start of the virus outbreak.
 Two initial efforts were followed by the third last month, which was by far the largest, the most ambitious of its kind in U.S. history.
-With so much federal aid expected to be pushed so quickly to the public, Congress is also trying to swiftly stand up oversight panels.

-Pelosi late last week announced the formation of a House select committee with subpoena power to monitor the decision-making and cash flow.

-A broader oversight board is being formed to track the Treasury Department’s dispersal of the aid to businesses, particularly the more than $500 billion in corporate and industry aid under Secretary Steven Mnuchin’s discretion.

 Associated Press writers Kevin Freking and Laurie Kellman contributed to this report.